Scarlettzheng/IBM-DS-Capstone/README.md

 # IBM-DS-Capstone
-IBM Applied Data Science Capstone
+# This is a repo including all completed notebooks for the IBM Applied Data Science Capstone.